callum-hart/immutable-styles/docsNext/theBasics.md

 Until now we have only observed the similarieties between immutable styles and CSS – the only difference *so far* being immutable styles are written using JSX.

-There are however some major differences between immutable styles and CSS – most of which fall under the umbrella of **preventing CSS overrides**.
+There are however some major differences between immutable styles and CSS – most of which fall under the umbrella goal of **preventing CSS overrides**.

 The key difference is that immutable styles are *compiled*.
 Just like Elms compiler prevents runtime errors in JavaScript, the immutable styles compiler prevents *runtime* overrides in CSS.

 > 📖 A runtime override happens when two or more rule-sets containing conflicting declarations target the same element.

-<center>*</center>
+#### An Example

 Imagine a designer has provided a styleguide that shows all primary buttons *should* look like this: